tus/tus-resumable-upload-protocol/protocol.md

 In order to create a new final upload the Client MUST add the `Upload-Concat` header to the upload creation request.
-The value MUST be `final` followed by a semicolon and a whitespace-separated list of the partial upload URLs that need to be concatenated.
+The value MUST be `final` followed by a semicolon and a space-separated list of the partial upload URLs that need to be concatenated.
 The partial uploads MUST be concatenated as per the order specified in the list.
 This concatenation request SHOULD happen after all of the corresponding partial uploads are completed.
 The Client MUST NOT include the `Upload-Length` header in the final